-The 2006 Softwood Lumber Agreement ("SLA") between Canada and the U.S, expired on October 12, 2015.
-Following expiry of the one year moratorium on trade sanctions, in November 2016 a petition was filed by the U.S. Lumber Coalition and other petitioners seeking CV and AD duties on Canadian softwood lumber imports to the U.S. On January 6, 2017, a preliminary determination was announced by the U.S. International Trade Commission ("ITC") that there was reasonable indication that the U.S. Industry is materially injured by imports of softwood lumber products from Canada and the U.S Department of Commerce ("DoC") imposed duties on Canadian shipments of softwood lumber into the U.S.
+The 2006 Softwood Lumber Agreement ("SLA") between Canada and the U.S. expired on October 12, 2015.
+Following expiry of the one-year moratorium on trade sanctions, in November 2016 a petition was filed by the U.S. Lumber Coalition and other petitioners seeking CV and AD duties on Canadian softwood lumber imports to the U.S. and since that time, AD and CV duties have been imposed by the U.S Department of Commerce ("DoC") on Canadian shipments of softwood lumber into the U.S.